jasonzissman/docker-robot-framework/README.md

 By default, there is no parallelisation.

+### Rerun failed tests

+It is possible to rerun tests that fail.
+Simple define the `ROBOT_RERUN_FAILED` environment variable, for example:

+    docker run \
+        -e ROBOT_RERUN_FAILED=TRUE \
+        ppodgorsek/robot-framework:latest

+By default, failed tests will not be rerun.

 #### Parallelisation options

 When using parallelisation, it is possible to pass additional [pabot options](https://github.com/mkorpela/pabot#command-line-options), such as `--testlevelsplit`, `--argumentfile`, `--ordering`, etc. These can be passed by using the `PABOT_OPTIONS` environment variable, for example: